0xLida00/Pollify_New/userstory.md

 #### Following System
 - Follow other users to stay updated.
 - Receive notifications for followed user activities.
-- View my followers and followings list.
+- View my followers and followings.

 #### Notifications
 - Receive notifications for comments on my poll.